Up to March 2018 Futures for Women was awarding interest-free loans to women to help them with the cost of further education and training.

 - 32% of our grantees are studying to be either a doctor or a vet, whilst other grantees want to work in law, the environment or the arts.

-Unfortunately we only have the funds to help 9% of the women who approach us for financial assistance, but 29% of our grantees repay their loan in one instalment and the average time taken to repay the loan is 15 months
+Unfortunately we only had the funds to help 9% of the women who approached us for financial assistance.
+29% of our grantees repaid their loan in one installment and the average time taken to repay the loan was 15 months

-Here are some stories of women who have been helped by Futures for Women.
+Here are some stories of women who were helped by Futures for Women.